itz-omkar-shinde-1432/omkar-s-keylogger/README.md

 4th step=  then open terminal of vs code and download "pynput " library  with = py -m pip install pynput 5th step= then paste the code and save file

+and its done , you dont need to create a .txt file it will create automatically